 While he is lucky to be alive, the bullet cost Ted more than an overnight hospital stay and endless medical bills.
 After an involved surgery on his hand to remove thousands of bone fragments, Ted found out that he was fortunate to not have irreversible tendon or nerve damage.
 The bullet however shattered the bone in his index finger (one of the three he depends on for playing the trumpet) so completely that the bone could not be fused.

 He will spend the next few months hoping and waiting for enough bone callus formation to allow him to begin the long road of physical therapy â€“ learning how to use his finger again by picking up marbles one at a time.
 The surgeon told Ted he can hope for 50% mobility in the knuckle of his index finger.
-At best, he is expected to make a full enough recovery to relearn how to play the trumpet flat-fingered.If you love Soul Of Miami, please consider leaving a testimonial.
+At best, he is expected to make a full enough recovery to relearn how to play the trumpet flat-fingered.Thank you for using Soul Of Miami!